 Every management tries to improve its working through co-ordination.
 Coordination is crucial to the effectiveness of the organization.
 It is the ongoing process to secure unity of action in the pursuit of common goals.
 The important principles of coordination are as follows:

-The process of co-ordination must begin in the early stage of planning and the policy formulation of the organization.
+Principle of Early Stage The process of co-ordination must begin in the early stage of planning and the policy formulation of the organization.
 Initial coordination of the organization improves the quality of plans and policies.
-This will lead in making the best plans and implementing these plans with success.
+This will lead to making the best plans and implementing these plans with success.
 If coordination is started early only then all the management functions will be performed successfully.
 There will be mutual trust and confidence among the members at the early stage of the organization.

-Coordination must be a continuous or never ending process.
+Principle of Continuity Coordination must be a continuous or never-ending process.
 The process of coordination must begin when the organization starts, and it must continue until the organization exists.
 During the management process, the coordination must be done continuously.
-The managers never stop to provide the efforts towards the effective co-ordination.
+The managers never stop to provide efforts towards effective co-ordination.

-Co-ordination will be successful only if there exist a mutual respect throughout the organization.
+Principle of Mutual Respect Co-ordination will be successful only if there exists mutual respect throughout the organization.
 All managers working at different levels top, middle or lower must respect each other.
 All employees should respect each other and must show a friendly attitude during interactions.
-There must be the feeling of brotherhood among managers and employees.
+There must be a feeling of brotherhood among managers and employees.

 Kalayan City Blog Spot.
 2016.
 Electronic.
 14 06 2016.http://kalyan-city.blogspot.com/2011/05/importance-of-coordination-why-co.html

 Kalayan City Life.
 2016. electronic.
 14 06 2016 http://kalyan-city.blogspot.com/2011/05/four-principles-of-coordination-given.html

 Smooth working and achievement of organizational goals depend upon sound coordination.

 The greater the interdependence between departments the greater the need for coordination.

 Coordination promotes efficiency and economy in the organization.